C3MO/reddit2Linkedin/README.md

 # Reddit to LinkedIn Bot

-This bot fetches posts from r/technews and automatically posts them to your LinkedIn profile every 3 hours, with duplicate detection.
+This bot fetches posts from r/technews and automatically posts them to your LinkedIn profile every hour, with duplicate detection and automatic refetching.

 ## 🚀 Features

 - ✅ Fetches posts from r/technews
-- ✅ Posts to LinkedIn every 3 hours automatically
+- ✅ Posts to LinkedIn every hour automatically
 - ✅ Duplicate post detection
+- ✅ Automatically fetches new posts when current list is finished
 - ✅ Tracks posting history
 - ✅ Prioritizes posts by score (popularity)
 - ✅ Simple management interface